Park Address: 3255 Turnberry Ln, Ann Arbor MI 48108

-Turnberry Park is located off Packard on Turnberry Drive in the southeast corner of the city and is over eight acres in size.
+Turnberry Park is an over eight acre park off Packard on Turnberry Drive in the southeast corner of the city.
 View the Ann Arbor Parks & Nature Areas Map for location context.
 This is a relatively large neighborhood park

-with a small developed area that includes playground and picnic tables.
-Much of the park is wooded natural area and wetlands and the park serves as a buffer between the neighborhood and US-23.
-The park connects to the larger Scarlett Mitchell Nature Area which has expansive trails and various unique natural features and habitats.
+with a playground and picnic tables.
+Much of the park is wooded natural area and wetlands.
+The park serves as a buffer between the neighborhood and US-23.
+The park connects to the Scarlett Mitchell Nature Area which has trails and many natural features.

 Access and Parking